Documentation Index

 Web Search

 Web search lets supported providers use current web results while generating the form response.
-Click the settings icon beside Model to open Settings, then choose Tools.
-The available web search options depend on the selected Engine.- Select OpenAI, Google, Claude, or OpenRouter as the form Engine.
+Use the right-side Context container to enable Web Search.
+The available options depend on the selected model provider.- Select an OpenAI, Google, Anthropic, OpenRouter, or xAI model.

 - Turn on Web Search.